peterpetro5446/AirportGatesTracker/README.md

 # ParkingTrack

 A smart parking lot monitoring system that detects planes, tracks their positions, and manages parking gates using computer vision and bounding box data.
+With the usage of Flask API occupancy data is extracted into a HTML.

 ## Project Features

+- Video footage recorded from Microsoft Flight Simulator 2024
 - Vehicle detection and tracking
 - JSON-based bounding box input
 - Web-based frontend interface
-- Parking space management logic
+- Parking space management logic applied to Orlando International Airport - Terminal A - Gates 1 - 29

 ## Project Structure